bokwoon95/sq2/docs/ddl.md

 ### `default`
 Value: the column default.

 If the column default is anything other than a string, number, `TRUE`, `FALSE`, `CURRENT_DATE`, `CURRENT_TIME` or `CURRENT_TIMESTAMP`, it will be considered an SQL expression.
-For SQlite and MySQL, `ddl` will automatically wrap expressions in (brackets).
-This does not happen for Postgres, since Postgres does not have this restriction.
+For SQLite and MySQL, `ddl` will automatically wrap expressions in brackets.
+This does not happen for Postgres (which does not have this restriction).

 ```go
 type FILM struct {